Subject (Course): International Trade and Doing Business in Panama.

 - City of Knowledge.

 - Set-up a Company in Panama.

 - The Legal Framework for foreign investment (FDI) in Panama.

 - Introduction to Spanish

-Sample of the learning unit - Doing business in Panama
+Sample of the subject - Foreign Trade and Doing Business in Panama

 The Republic of Panama: